Amtrak train directed to the wrong track in deadly collision

 “When he got done with work, he put his stuff in his bag and went home,” said Callanan, a former conductor who met Cella in 2008 while working for Amtrak in Jacksonville.

-To “my Best Friend, Soul Mate and at last, my Lovely Wife Thank You for your support and putting up with Me,” he wrote.

-Robert Sumwalt, chairman of the National Transportation Safety Board, or NTSB, said Sunday afternoon that the Amtrak train was diverted from the main track, where it was supposed to have been, onto a side track where the CSX freight train was located.
+Robert Sumwalt, chairman of the National Transportation Safety Board, or NTSB, said that the Amtrak train was diverted from the main track, where it was supposed to have been, onto a side track where the CSX freight train was.
 The freight train had been at a loading and unloading facility for automobiles before being parked on the side track, he said.

 Sumwalt said a rail switch that changes the direction of the track was lined in a way that diverted the Amtrak train from the main line onto the side track.